Demons Possess Humans

-But Jesus had authority over demons and He cast them out, “Many who were demon-possessed were brought to him, and he drove out the spirits with a word” (Matthew 8:16).
-Even Jesus‘ followers can cast demons out.
-“Very truly I tell you, whoever believes in me will do the works I have been doing, and they will do even greater things than these, because I am going to the Father” (John 14:12).
+But Jesus had authority over all the evil angels and He cast them out.
+“Many who were demon-possessed were brought to him, and he drove out the spirits with a word” (Matthew 8:16).
+Even Jesus’ followers were given the authority to cast evil angels out.
+Jesus declared, “Very truly I tell you, whoever believes in me will do the works I have been doing, and they will do even greater things than these, because I am going to the Father” (John 14:12).

-Demons cannot randomly possess anyone, an individual has to first open certain avenues for the demons to gain access.
-Such avenues include being involved in sin, the occult, and other evil practices (through literature, TV, board games, witchcraft, drugs, music, internet, eastern religions, immorality…etc.).
-By opening these doors to the spirit world, someone can get attacked, harassed or even possessed by demons.
+Evil angels cannot randomly control anyone, an individual has to first open certain avenues for the evil angels to gain access.
+Such avenues include being involved in sin, the occult, witchcraft, and other evil practices (through literature, TV, board games, drugs, music, internet, eastern religions, immorality…etc.).
+By opening these doors to the spirit world, someone can get attacked, harassed or even possessed by the dark angels.

 To stop these demonic activities, a person needs to repent of his sins, command the evil spirits to leave in Jesus’ name, and close the channels that introduced these evil spirits in the first place.
 We have the following assurance from God: “Submit yourselves therefore to God.
 Resist the devil, and he will flee from you” (James 4:7).
 Submitting means walking in God’s way and “Abstain[ing] from all appearance of evil” (1 Thessalonians 5:22).